pyppeteer/pyppeteer/README.md

 ### Arguments of `Page.evaluate()` and `Page.querySelectorEval()`

-puppeteer's version of `evaluate()` takes a JavaScript function or a string representation of a JavaScript expression. pyppeteer2 takes string representation of JavaScript expression or function. pyppeteer2 will try to automatically detect if the string is function or expression, but it will fail sometimes.
-If an expression is erroneously treated as function and an error is raised, try setting `force_expr` to `True`, to force pyppeteer2 to treat the string as expression.
+puppeteer's version of `evaluate()` takes a JavaScript function or a string representation of a JavaScript expression. pyppeteer takes string representation of JavaScript expression or function. pyppeteer will try to automatically detect if the string is function or expression, but it will fail sometimes.
+If an expression is erroneously treated as function and an error is raised, try setting `force_expr` to `True`, to force pyppeteer to treat the string as expression.

 ### Examples: